Mileage vs. Actual Expenses: Which Method Is Best for Me?

 • 🛂 Tolls

-That's good news from a tax savings perspective, but it means you'll still have to track some of the expenses you end up paying over the course of your work-related driving.
-To make this easier, you can use Keeper, an app that automatically scans your purchases for work-related expenses like these.
+That's good news for your tax savings but it means you'll still have to track some of the expenses incurred during your work-related driving.
+To make this easier, you can use Keeper, our app that automatically scans your purchases for work-related expenses like these.

 {upsell_block}